-The approach applied by SAMATA has resulted in the Dalit friendly policies and provisions in Nepalese Constitution.
+The approach applied by SAMATA Foundation has resulted in the Dalit friendly policies and provisions in Nepalese Constitution.
 Many Dalit victims of human right violations have been benefited by getting justice.

-The foundation has extended its advocacy and lobbying actions into regional and international level.
+The Samata foundation has extended its advocacy and lobbying actions into regional and international level.
 At regional level campaigning and lobbying are done through regional level networking and involving itself in Asian Dalit Right Forum (ADRF).
-Subsequently, SAMATA has been also engaging in generation of Universal Periodic Report (UPR) and Committee on the Elimination of Racial Discrimination (CERD) reports.
+Subsequently, SAMATA Foundation has been also engaging in generation of Universal Periodic Report (UPR) and Committee on the Elimination of Racial Discrimination (CERD) reports.

 It helps the law enactment process and campaigns for the amendment procedure of laws and regulations concerning Dalits and human rights as a whole.

 The foundation engrosses in producing Shadow Report for the Committee on Elimination all Forms of Racial Discrimination (CERD), and upholds the process of The Universal Periodic Review (UPR) by furnishing feedback and suggestion from Dalit concern.
 It also regularly promotes the community though awareness and trainings on the Dalit relate legal issues.